Code-Institute-Submissions/chef-at-home/README.md

 ## Features
 ### Existing Features
+***please note: some features of the site have improved in comparison to wireframe and initial documentation as the development of the website has progressed.
+The new solutions used instead were better suited for the purpose as well as to improve the features of the website, not forgetting the design and the layout.***

 * __Header navigation buttons__ - Allows the user to navigate through pages back and forth: Home, Recipes, Workshop.
 * __Home Page__ - Includes a brief introduction, a few images taken from previous workshops (assumed) as well as client testimonials (to build trust and add credibility).
 * __Recipes Page__ - Page showcases an option to view and try some recipes at home.
 By clicking on the buttons BREAKFAST, LUNCH, DINNER the user triggers a modal, which displays recipes on a pop-up box.
 The user will navigate the pop-up box with the scroll button positioned on the right hand side.
 To exit the recipe: 1) click close icon (x) at the top of the page and 2) CLOSE button at the bottom of the page.